popdemtech/smartsite/walkthrough.md

 }
 ```

-As shown in the code example, export the configuration object using `module.experts = ` at the beginning of the file.
+As shown in the code example, export the configuration object using `module.exports = ` at the beginning of the file.

-4. Create the database
+### 4. Create the database
 Create the application's database.

+<div class="filename">command line</div>

 ```
 $ npx sequelize db:create
 ```